Semiahmoo people: Post-European contact

 In 1792, Captain George Vancouver explored Semiahmoo and Boundary Bays.
 He did not encounter the Semiahmoo but did describe the ruins of a fishing camp on Point Roberts capable of containing at least 400 or 500 Inhabitants.

+The Semiahmoo were a small band; a 1790 estimate placed their number at approximately 300.

+By 1800 the Semiahmoo population was declining, and this decline became more pronounced during the nineteenth century.
+By the early 1900s estimates placed the population at well under 100.
+This was due in part to smallpox and other epidemics that swept the area as a result of the increasing European presence.

 Shortly before 1850, their neighbours to the north, the Snokomish, were almost entirely wiped out by a smallpox epidemic.
 The few survivors joined the Semiahmoo and the Semiahmoo became heirs to the Snokomish territory which encircled Boundary Bay.
 After this time, the Semiahmoo made Crescent Beach one of their temporary summer camps.

 The Semiahmoo maintained forts for protection against other First Nations and in reaction to the Hudson's Bay Company fort at Fort Langley.
 These fell into disrepair following the 1858 establishment of the Colony of British Columbia.
 One such fort was discovered in the 1950s on a bluff in Ocean Park.

 In 1857, British Royal Engineers established their Camp Semiahmoo which was later used as a base to survey the international border.
 Soldiers described the Semiahmoo as "harmless and peaceable."
 By the 1860s, Roman Catholic missionaries had a successful church among the Semiahmoo and a gold rush poured settlers and miners into the area.
 A new trail was built to link Semiahmoo Bay with Fort Langley.
 The 1862 Pacific Northwest smallpox epidemic and another epidemic in 1888 resulted in heavy loss of life among the Semiahmoo.
 Many Semiahmoo worked as loggers or charged tolls for transportation of logs across their land.
 Reef-netting also became commercialized until a continuous line of traps by Alaska Packers ended their industry in 1892.